TabithaChelagat/Insurance-operations-financial-monitoring-Power-BI/README.md

-# 🛡️ Insurance Analysis: Profitability, Risk, and BI Automation
+# 🛡️ Insurance Dashboard Overview Analysis in Power BI: Profitability, Risk, and BI Automation

 ## 📌 Project Overview
 This project provides an end-to-end analytical solution for an insurance provider.
 It spans the entire data lifecycle: extracting insights using **SQL**, building predictive risk models with **Python**, and deploying a live, automated executive dashboard in **Power BI**.